Carlo Rubbia: Other organisational affiliations

 Rubbia was principal Scientific Adviser of CIEMAT (Spain), a member of the high-level Advisory Group on global warming set up by EU's President Barroso in 2007 and of the board of trustees at the IMDEA Energy Institute.
 In 2009–2010, he was Special Adviser for Energy to the Secretary General of ECLAC, the United Nations Economic Commission for Latin America, based in Santiago (Chile).
 In June 2010, Rubbia was appointed Scientific Director of the Institute for Advanced Sustainability Studies in Potsdam (Germany).
 He is a member of the Italy-USA Foundation.
 During his term as President of ENEA (1999–2005) he promoted a novel method for concentrating solar power at high temperatures for energy production, known as the Archimede Project, which is being developed by industry for commercial use.

 Personal life

-Marisa and Carlo Rubbia have two children.

-Rubbia is also openly a believer, as his book shows, published by Rizzoli, The temptation to believe.
+Rubbia has two children from his wife Marisa.
+Rubbia is openly a Christian believer, as he stated in his 1987 book The Temptation to Believe.
 He is also a member of the Pontifical Academy of Sciences.